robertegj/evil-login-pages/README.md

 > That's scary
 > --Someone

-this repo was put together in less than an hour - it's really trivial to "spoof" a login.
+this repo was put together in less than an hour - it's really easy to "spoof" a login page.
 i created this to demonstrate that.

 this is **absolutely not** an original idea.